CVOR Travel Nurse Jobs in Michigan

 side-view-of-doctors-team-discussing-diagnosis-in-H9FJMNX.jpg

 If you’ve spent your career scrubbing open-heart cases, Michigan deserves a serious look.
-The state built a reputation for cardiac care that runs deep — Detroit and Grand Rapids both anchor cardiac surgery programs that stay busy year-round, and those programs need experienced CVOR travelers who can walk in and carry their share of cases.
+The state built a reputation for cardiac care that runs deep.
+Detroit and Grand Rapids both anchor cardiac surgery programs that stay busy year-round, and those programs need experienced CVOR travelers who can walk in and carry their share of cases.
 So if you’ve got real bypass experience and the credentials to prove it, there are contracts here that pay for it.
-Here’s the deal: this page lays out what CVOR travel nurse jobs in Michigan actually look like, what they pay right now, how licensing works since Michigan isn’t a compact state, and how Junxion gets you placed without the call-center runaround.
+This page lays out what CVOR travel nurse jobs in Michigan actually look like, what they pay right now, how licensing works since Michigan isn’t a compact state, and how Junxion gets you placed by a recruiter instead of a phone tree.

-Junxion Med Staffing was founded by a traveling surgical tech, so cardiovascular OR environments aren’t foreign territory for us.
-Your recruiter knows what CVOR actually involves, understands why bypass pump experience matters, and won’t waste your time pitching you to programs that don’t fit your background.
-We’re a focused team that actually picks up the phone — not a call center processing volume.
-Browse what’s open on the CVOR travel nurse hub, dig into the numbers in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re still mapping out the move.
+Junxion’s founder spent years as a traveling surgical tech, so nobody here needs the CVOR world explained to them.
+Your recruiter understands what the specialty demands, knows why bypass pump experience matters so much, and isn’t going to burn your time on programs that don’t match your background.
+You’ll talk to a person, not a queue.
+See what’s open on the CVOR travel nurse hub, get the full pay picture in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re still weighing the move.

 CVOR travel nurse smiling outside a Michigan cardiac surgery center between cases